Frontline Education

 These forms can be configured to capture the information your organization needs in accordance with the rules and routings that align with your approval process.

-Actions & Visibility
+Roles, Actions, & Visibility

 Your system configuration determines the visibility and actions for each user type, and it also determines how you can use the system to track and manage learning in your organization.

-Note, the Actions and Visibility sections below remain highly configurable.
+The Actions and Visibility sections below remain highly configurable.